Vibhor1308/BBES-Blockchain-Based-Electoral-System/README.md

 # BBES-Blockchain-Based-Electoral-System
-This is a blockchain based
+This is an electoral system based on BlockChain technology.